rosyberti/website/python-course/functions.md

 ```

+We haven't seen leading underscores (meaning underscores at the beginning of words) in variable or function names yet in this course.
+They are used to indicate that a variable or function is primarily intended for internal use by the programmer who created them.

 We've covered the basics of functions so far in this lesson.
 Given their complexity, the best way to learn functions is by practicing examples of increasing difficulty.
 We will work throguh 3 more examples together to conclude this lesson.